efemkay/obsidian-mcl-docs/src/site/notes/docs/01 Docs Home.md

 > Note that the CSS snippets are meant to be modular.
 You don't have to install all of it.
 > I use the word install and installation loosely here, since they are just single `.css` file that you can just "Save As..." to  your `[vault]/.obsidian/snippets` folder

+## Credits
+- [sailKite](https://www.github.com/sailKiteV) for promoting my snippets in Obsidian Discord (OMG), and for some CSS ideas
+- trainbuffer for also helping out users in OMG, and for some CSS ideas

 ---